-To verify the energy-signal PSD for shaped QAM symbols, two shaping algorithms are considered: CCDM (using a Maxwell-Boltzmann target distribution) and Enumerative Sphere Shaping (ESS), where shell mapping is applied pragmatically.
-These methods are compared because their PSD behaviors differ significantly, particularly at low frequencies, as explained in \cite{amari2019introducing}.
-Fig.~\ref{fig:psd-comparison} illustrates the PSDs of the energy signals for both CCDM and ESS across different block lengths, prior to dispersion.
-The PSDs are normalized to maintain the same mean energy to allow for direct spectral comparison.
-The ESS PSD exhibits pronounced energy fluctuations at $f = 0$ Hz for shorter block lengths.
-In contrast, the CCDM PSD shows consistent behavior across different block lengths, indicating that energy fluctuations are effectively zero at $f = 0$ Hz.
-Note that the DC component of the PSD is suppressed in these plots, as it has little significance regarding phase noise, generating only fixed phase offsets.
-The PSDs were generated for a 256-QAM constellation, pulse-shaped using a Root Raised Cosine (RRC) filter with a roll-off factor of 0.1.
+To verify the energy-signal PSD for shaped QAM symbols, two shaping algorithms are considered: CCDM with a Maxwell-Boltzmann target distribution to generate the desired symbol probabilities (or block composition), and Enumerative Sphere Shaping (ESS), for which shell mapping is applied pragmatically.
+Their PSD behaviours differ, especially at the low frequencies discussed in \cite{amari2019introducing,askari2024probabilistic}.
+This can be seen in Fig.~\ref{fig:psd-comparison}, where the PSDs of the energy signals for both CCDM and ESS are plotted for different block lengths before dispersion.
+The PSDs are normalized to have the same mean energy, allowing a direct comparison of their spectral characteristics.
+The ESS PSD exhibits more pronounced energy fluctuations at $f = 0$~Hz for shorter block lengths, whereas the CCDM PSD shows more consistent behaviour across different block lengths, indicating that the energy fluctuations are zero at $f = 0$~Hz.
+The exact DC component corresponds to a constant phase offset after XPM and is therefore not itself a time-varying phase-noise component.
+However, the finite low-frequency pedestal around DC remains important because the XPM transfer function is strongest at low frequencies.
+Thus, the DC value reported in the PSD is used here as an indicator of the near-DC pedestal that drives the phase-variance trends, not as a fluctuating phase term by itself.
+The PSDs are generated for a 256-QAM constellation pulse-shaped with a root-raised-cosine (RRC) filter with a roll-off factor of 0.1.